0install/docs/docs/tools/0compile.md

 $ 0install add 0compile http://0install.net/2006/interfaces/0compile.xml
 ```

 Note: this page describes the command-line interface to `0compile`.
-There is also a graphical interface, which is used when you click on the **Compile** button in the injector.
+There is also a graphical interface, which is used when you click on the **Compile** button in the 0install GUI.
 The graphical interface provides similar options, but is slightly more limited.
-Here are [some screenshots](http://rox.sourceforge.net/desktop/node/360).

 **Contents:**